 Zuecca Project Space, in collaboration with Lisson Gallery, presents a solo exhibition of work by leading international artist Marina Abramović timed to coincide with the opening of the 57th International Art Exhibition – la Biennale di Venezia.

-The works on display in Venice feature videos and photographs from the artist’s The Kitchen series, all of which were performed, filmed and photographed in an abandoned kitchen in the former nunnery La Laboral in Gijón, Spain
+The works on display in Venice feature videos and photographs from the artist’s The Kitchen series, all of which were performed, filmed and photographed in an abandoned kitchen in the former nunnery La Laboral in Gijón, Spain.
+Now a sprawling arts complex, the convent fed more than 8000 orphans when active and strongly resonates with the history of Zuecca Project Space, which is housed within La Zitelle, a sixteenth century Venetian monastery that provided shelter and education to young orphaned girls, who would build their dowries by working in the Zuecca Room.

 The exhibition includes three single screen installations, all from 2009: The Levitation of Saint Theresa, Holding the Milk and Vanitas.
 The films record simple actions by the artist, facing the camera and barely moving, like a tableau vivant.
 In The Kitchen I: Levitation of Saint Theresa, viewers watch as Abramović levitates in air, a symbolic cross between Christ’s crucifixion and his ascension, until her body inevitably tenses and she begins to shake.
 The truth of the body is similarly weaved into The Kitchen V: Holding the Milk, where the artist is shown holding a pot of milk until her muscles refuse to be quieted, the milk spills and the sounds of splashing interrupt the visual spell.
 The Kitchen VI: Vanitas shows Abramović’s hands outstretched behind a ceramic human skull, either as an offering or a miraculous reveal, until her hands start to flutter, calling to mind the movement of angelic wings.